Bassant32/Humanoid_Robot/README.md

 Detection outputs (ball position and confidence) are passed to the movement control logic to guide robot actions.

-Future Work
+Future Work:

-Extend detection to include:
+Extend detection to include ( Goal posts _ Field boundaries _ Obstacles )

-Goal posts

-Field boundaries

-Obstacles